DataFrame methods

 The original DataFrame, unchanged. |

-nunique(column, fn=lambda df: df, check_name=None, **kwargs)
+nunique(subset=None, column=None, across_columns=False, fn=lambda df: df, msg=None, **kwargs)

 Parameters:

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 |

-The name of a column to count uniques in.
-Applied after fn. |
+The optional name of a column to count uniques in.
+Applied after fn.
+Kept for backwards compatibility. |

 Callable